 What Is a Function, Really

 Think of it like a vending machine.
-In real terms, you press one button.
 You get one snack.
+That would be chaos.
+You press one button.
 You can't press B4 and get both a chip bag and a soda.
-That's why that would be chaos.
 Functions are the opposite of chaos.

 Evaluating Functions